amzn/selling-partner-api-samples/use-cases/website-authorization/docs/DEPLOYMENT.md

 1. Locate the deployment script for the.
     1. The file is [app/deploy.sh](../app/deploy.sh).
 2. Execute the script from your terminal. run `bash app/deploy.sh`.
-3. Follow the prompts to initiate the Elastic Beanstalk environment
+3. Follow the prompts to initiate the Elastic Beanstalk environment:
+   - You will be prompted to select the region, the application and the elastic beanstalk environment names
+   - You can type Enter through to use the default options
+   - When prompted for ssh keys, you might select N if you don't need to connect to the EC2 instances that will be created by Elastic Beanstalk

 ### 4. Configure the developer application redirect URL
 After the deployment is finished: